louis-thevenet/nixos-config/README.md

 ### Home Manager

 - You should already have changed `magnus`'s config to be yours
-- You should probably follow this algorithm:
+- You should probably follow this steps:
   - Comment out all features in `./home/USERNAME/HOSTNAME.nix`
   - For each feature, see what it enables, remove what you don't want, then enable it or not
   - You should be good to rebuild : `sudo nixos-rebuild --flake .#HOSTNAME boot` then `reboot now`.